 The Our Community, Our Health town hall series brings diverse communities together to foster an ongoing conversation among health researchers and community members.
 Each event includes an in-person audience and remote participation via a livestream, text and social media.
 Locally hosted events begin with a community reception and updates.
 Then, all sites and virtual participants join a one-hour, live-streamed discussion with researchers, experts and community members.
 Participants are invited to discuss health topics and related research with the panelists, encouraging a mutual understanding of health research and its impact.

-Since April 2015, more than 16 national Our Community, Our Health events have featured conversations about such topics as high blood pressure, Type 1 diabetes, marijuana use among youth, breast cancer, colorectal cancer, lung cancer, mental health and women’s heart health.
+Since April 2015, Our Community, Our Health events have featured conversations about topics such as high blood pressure, Type 1 diabetes, marijuana use among youth, gut health and the microbiome, healthy aging and cancers, including breast cancer, colorectal cancer, and lung cancer.

 Based on a concept begun at Washington University in St. Louis and expanded at the University of Florida by HealthStreet, Our Community, Our Health events engage people across the country through the Clinical and Translational Science Awards consortium, which is funded by the NIH National Center for Advancing Translational Sciences.